LexBorisoff/web-cli/.github/README.md

 > Setting up browsers configuration does not limit you to using only the browsers in the config.
 You can still supply other browser values to the `browser` option, but using custom flags is only available after setting up the config.

 * `<browser_key>`: a string representing the browser app that is supplied to the `browser` option.
 * `isDefault`: *optional* - accepts a boolean value indicating if the browser should be used as default. ***If not present, then the first browser object in the config file is used as default***.
-If multiple browser objects have this property, then the first one with it will be used as default.
+If multiple browser objects have this property (which should be avoided), then the first one with it will be used as default.
 * `alias`: *optional* - accepts a string or array of strings that can be used instead of `<browser_key>`.
 * `profiles`: *optional* - accepts an object that represents browser profiles:
   * `<profile_key>`: a string representing the browser profile that is supplied to the `profile` option.
   * `directory`: *required* - accepts a string representing the profile's exact directory name (NOT the full path, just the folder name).
 Different operating systems have different ways of storing user's browser profile data - please search how to find such folder on your OS, if you are not sure.
+  * `isDefault`: *optional* - accepts a boolean value indicating if the browser's profile should be used as default. ***If not present, then the first profile object within the browser is used as default***.
+If multiple profile objects inside the browser have this property (which should be avoided), then the first one with it will be used as default.
   * `alias`: *optional* - accepts a string or array of strings that can be used instead of `<profile_key>`.

 ### *TypeScript reference of the above JSON data*